Last Updated on January 25, 2026 by Sandy Williams

 This arrangement has led to several operational inefficiencies, mainly due to the lack of expertise in managing a food and beverage establishment.

 Until the builder completes construction and hands over control of the community, residents have limited input.
-Moreover, they are still responsible for paying the annual fees without having a say in managing the restaurant.
+Moreover, they remain responsible for paying the annual fees and have no say in managing the restaurant.

 Since Pulte basically subsidizes the restaurant’s management while the builder is active in the community, you won’t see a significant deficit until the builder turns the community over to the residents.